Benezivas/algobattle/docs/instructor/index.md

-# Instructor Tutorial
+# Instructor's Corner

-This tutorial is aimed at instructors who want to run an Algobattle lab course.
+This section is all about the stuff behind the scenes.
 It covers how you can structure the course and detailed info on how to interact with the framework.
 Individual pages are largely independent of each other and can be read in sequence or used as a reference as needed.

 ## Overview